CtrlNull/ArchLinuxLegacy/Readme.md

 # Arch Linux Legacy Install

 ## Mirror list

 ~~~
-// Check if you are connected to the internet
+// Check if you are connected to the interne
 $ ping archlinux.org

 // Update